floatingpixels/supabase-nuxt/README.md

 ### supabaseServiceRole

 Make requests with super admin rights to the Supabase API with the `supabaseServiceRole` service.
-This function is designed to work only in [server routes](https://nuxt.com/docs/guide/directory-structure/server#server-routes), there is no vue composable equivalent.
+This function is designed to work only in [server routes](https://nuxt.com/docs/guide/directory-structure/server#server-routes), there is no Vue composable equivalent.

 It provides similar functionality as the `supabaseServerClient` but it provides a client with super admin rights that can bypass your [Row Level Security](https://supabase.com/docs/guides/auth/row-level-security).